Finding health care: Without the ACA, 'I'm as good as dead'

 Enrollment for 2018 plans had started while she was recovering at home and she managed to get the same plan she has now.
 The premium shot up to $533 a month, but so did her subsidy.
 While she pays $53 a month this year, her premium will be $23.86 in 2018.

 "I was afraid I was going to get priced out," she said.
 "I'm glad that did not happen.
-I don't know what's going to happen [in 2019]."
+I don't know what's going to happen ."

 Schermerhorn still fears what will happen if she loses her subsidies.
 She can't afford to pay $533 a month.
 She has radiation and chemotherapy to go through, but she feels less pain than she did before her lumpectomy.

-"Hopefully it will stay this way," she said of the ACA.
+"Hopefully it will stay this way," she said of the health care law.
 "They have to keep fighting for it because if they take it away, people like me are going to die."

 Image: Kathy Schermerhorn